zemirco/old-zemirco.github.io/source/_posts/2013-04-13-how-to-pass-javascript-variables-from-a-server-to-angular.markdown

 representation and assign it to the Angular variable `users`.
 Later on we have access to this variable and use a regular `ngRepeat` directive to create the list of users.
-Start the server, navigate to `/solution-three` and you should the the expected list of users.
+Start the server, navigate to `/solution-three` and you should the expected list of users.

 #### Pro